Atharvshukla/MentoGain-Task/README.md

-# 🚀 MentoGain Task – Cleanup Script
+# 🚀 MentoGain Task – Cleanup Script (  Implemented For Both MongoDB and PostgresSQL )
 Assignment :-
 I  have  to write a Node.js script that deletes data from five MongoDB collections/PostgreSQL tables — User, Projects, Task, Files, and Notification — based on a specific projectId (referred to as jid) and a corresponding org_id.
 This script will help clean up all related data from the system when a project is deleted.
 Multiple documents across different collections are associated with a specific project.
 These documents also belong to a specific organization, identified by the org_id.
 When a project is removed, all associated data across different collections must also be removed to ensure data consistency and prevent orphaned records.